North Somerset Bird of Prey Centre

 Can I come to your visitors centre?

 We are not currently open for general admission, only our pre booked Experience Days.
-We hope to run our Open Days later in the year when restrictions have been eased further.
+We are running our Open Days on selected dates from September.
 Please check out our Facebook page and 'Open Days' section of our website for the latest information.

 Do I need to arrive early?